 Baby with two heads

-[postlink]http://med-mysteries.blogspot.com/2010/04/baby-with-two-heads.html[/postlink]http://www.youtube.com/watch?v=wq_b7Za7qF8endofvid [starttext]
+[postlink]https://med-mysteries.blogspot.com/2010/04/baby-with-two-heads.html[/postlink]http://www.youtube.com/watch?v=wq_b7Za7qF8endofvid [starttext]

 Conjoined twins are typically classified by the point at which their bodies are joined.
 The most common types of conjoined twins are: